Vernon Davis: 2014 season

-During the 2014 season, Davis had 26 receptions for 245 yards and two touchdowns, both of which occurred in Week 1 against the Dallas Cowboys.
+In 2014, Davis had 26 receptions for 245 yards and two touchdowns, both of which occurred in the season-opening 28–17 road victory over the Dallas Cowboys.
 He was dealing with ankle and back issues, which hindered him most of the time during the season.

 Denver Broncos

 On November 2, 2015, Davis and a 2016 seventh-round draft pick were traded from the San Francisco 49ers to the Denver Broncos for sixth-round picks in 2016 and 2017.

-His first game as a member of the Broncos was against his brother Vontae and the Indianapolis Colts.
-With Brock Osweiler as the starting quarterback, he had four receptions for 69 yards in a 17–15 win over the Chicago Bears.
-He added a combined four receptions for 35 yards in wins against the New England Patriots and San Diego Chargers.
-Davis had a season-high seven catches for 74 yards in a 15–12 loss to the Oakland Raiders.
+Davis' first game as a member of the Broncos was against his brother Vontae and the Indianapolis Colts.
+With Brock Osweiler as the starting quarterback, Davis had four receptions for 69 yards during a narrow Week 11 17–15 road victory over the Chicago Bears.
+He added a combined four receptions for 35 yards in victories over the New England Patriots and San Diego Chargers.
+Davis had a season-high seven catches for 74 yards during a Week 14 15–12 loss to the Oakland Raiders.
 On February 7, 2016, Davis won his first Super Bowl championship after the Broncos defeated the Carolina Panthers by a score of 24–10 in Super Bowl 50.
 Despite ending the Super Bowl with no receptions, Davis made a key block downfield during a crucial 34-yard run by teammate C. J. Anderson, the longest rush of the game.

 Washington Redskins

 2016 season

 On March 31, 2016, Davis signed a one-year contract with his hometown Washington Redskins.
-In a Week 6 game against the Philadelphia Eagles, Davis caught his first touchdown pass in over two years, helping the Redskins win their fourth straight game of the season.
-Davis had started the game in replacement of an injured Jordan Reed and finished with two receptions for 50 yards and a touchdown.
-The following week, he earned his third start in a row and finished with six receptions for 79 receiving yards in a 17–20 loss to the Detroit Lions.
-On October 30, 2016, Davis caught five passes for 93 yards in a 27–27 tie with the Cincinnati Bengals.
-During a Week 9 matchup with the Minnesota Vikings, he caught three passes for 66 yards and caught a 38-yard touchdown reception from quarterback Kirk Cousins during the Redskins' 26–20 victory.
-He finished the 2016 season with 44 receptions for 583 receivnig yards and two receiving touchdowns.
+During a Week 6 27–20 victory over the Philadelphia Eagles, Davis caught his first touchdown since 2014, helping the Redskins win their fourth straight game of the season.
+Davis had started the game in replacement of an injured Jordan Reed and finished with two receptions for 50 yards and the aforementioned touchdown.
+The following week, he earned his third start in a row and finished with six receptions for 79 yards in a 17–20 road loss to the Detroit Lions.
+The following week, Davis caught five passes for 93 yards in a 27–27 tie with the Cincinnati Bengals.
+During a Week 9 26–20 victory over the Minnesota Vikings, he caught three passes for 66 yards and caught a 38-yard touchdown reception from quarterback Kirk Cousins.

+Davis finished the 2016 season with 44 receptions for 583 receiving yards and two receiving touchdowns.

 2017 season

 On March 8, 2017, Davis signed a three-year contract extension with the Redskins.
-Overall, in the 2017 season, Davis finished with 43 receptions for 648 yards and three touchdowns.
+Overall, in the 2017 season, Davis finished with 43 receptions for 648 yards and three touchdowns in 16 games and starts.

 2018 season

-Davis recorded his first touchdown reception of the 2018 season in Week 6 against the Carolina Panthers.
-He finished the 2018 season with 25 receptions for 367 receiving yards and two receiving touchdowns.
+Davis recorded his first touchdown of the season in Week 6 against the Carolina Panthers.
+Davis finished the season with 25 receptions for 367 yards and two touchdowns in 14 games and eight starts.